Loops are powerful in that they can substantially reduce the time in processing

 #Read a input list and find corresponding files and perform the commands

-while read i;
+while read i;do

 echo $i